 \begin{proof} First assume $f$ satisfies the two properties in this lemma.
-Because $f$ is an EO signature and $m\geq1$, we have $h$ is constant-weighted and $h$ is not EO.
-If $h\in\mathscr{A}$, then $h$ is an EO signature by Lemma~\ref{constant-weighted}, which is a contradiction.
+Since $f$ is an EO signature and $m\geq1$, we have that $h$ is constant-weighted and not EO.
+If $h\in\mathscr{A}$, then $h$ would be an EO signature by Lemma~\ref{constant-weighted}, which is a contradiction.
 Therefore, $h\notin \mathscr{A}$.
 Thus, $f\in K(\mathscr D_1)$ by Definition~\ref{delta1-affine-kernel}.